June 11, 2018

 Prezcobix can cause serious, life-threatening side effects.
 These include liver problems, severe skin reactions or rash, and kidney problems.

 Some people taking Prezcobix have had liver problems.
-People with a history of hepatitis B virus (HBV) or hepatitis C virus (HCV) infection or who have elevated results on liver function tests may have an increased risk of developing new or worsening liver problems while taking Prezcobix.
+People who have chronic hepatitis B virus (HBV) or hepatitis C virus (HCV) infection have an increased chance of developing liver problems while taking Prezcobix.
 Liver function tests may be done before and during treatment with Prezcobix.

 Contact your health care provider right away if you have any of the following symptoms that could be signs of liver problems: